Official Site Links

 Arians has spent 20 years as an NFL assistant coach with five different teams (Indianapolis: 2012; 1998-2000, Pittsburgh: 2004-11, Cleveland: 2001-03, New Orleans: 1996, and Kansas City: 1989-92).
 During his first stint in Indianapolis (1998-2000), Arians served as the Colts' quarterbacks coach and tutored Peyton Manning.
 In 2000, Manning totaled 4,413 passing yards and 33 touchdowns to break his own single-season franchise record.

 Arians began his coaching career in 1975 at his alma mater, Virginia Tech, before moving on to coach at Mississippi State (1978-80), Alabama (1981-82;1997), and Mississippi State (1993-95).
 He also served as the head coach at Temple for six seasons (1983-88).
 A native of Paterson, N.J., Arians played quarterback collegiately at Virginia Tech and was voted the team's MVP as a senior in 1974.

-Arizona Cardinals quarterback Carson Palmer connects on the quick screen with wide receiver Jaron Brown for the 51-yard pickup.
+Arizona Cardinals QB Carson Palmer completes strike to wide receiver Jaron Brown for a 51-yard TD.

 Published: Sept.
 19, 2016 at 12:19 a.m.

 Arizona Cardinals QB Carson Palmer finds wide receiver Larry Fitzgerald in the end zone for a 4-yard TD.